-649 Guyll M, Matthews KA, Bromberger JT.
+677 Guyll M, Matthews KA, Bromberger JT.
 Discrimination and Unfair Treatment: Relationship to Cardiovascular Reactivity Among African American and European American Women.
 Health Psychology.
 2001;20(5):315-325.
-Primary Question:

-Summary of Findings: African-American women (but not European-Americans) who report experiencing subtle forms of mistreatment due to their race show an elevated diastolic blood pressure during a laboratory task that bears similarities to an encounter with racial prejudice.
+Primary Question: Summary of Findings: African-American women (but not European-Americans) who report experiencing subtle forms of mistreatment due to their race show an elevated diastolic blood pressure during a laboratory task that bears similarities to an encounter with racial prejudice pressure during a laboratory task that bears similarities to an encounter with racial prejudice.
 This is not seen for a non-similar task.
 These findings suggest that racial discrimination is a chronic stressor that might impact negatively on African-American's cardiovascular health.
 [WG#116]

-650 Lachance L, Sowers M, Jamadar D, Jannausch M, Hochberg M, Crutchfield M. The experience of pain and emergent osteoarthritis of the knee.
+Lachance L, Sowers M, Jamadar D, Jannausch M, Hochberg M, Crutchfield M. The experience of pain and emergent osteoarthritis of the knee.
 Osteoarthritis and Cartilage.
 2001;9(6):527-532.